BrandonLC2020/Dual-Weather-iOS/README.md

 ## Overview
 Dual Weather is a simple iOS application built using Swift and WeatherKit.
 It provides real-time weather updates for your current location, displaying essential weather data in both imperial and metric measurements.

+## Demo

+You can see screen recordings and screenshots of the app [here](https://brandonlc2020.github.io/Portfolio/project/4).

 ## Features
 - Displays temperature in Fahrenheit and Celsius
 - Shows wind speed in mph and km/h